DEVSENSE/phptools-docs/docs/vscode/problems.md

 - Boolean value `true` marks the files or directories matching given glob pattern `path` to be excluded in problems panel.
 - Array value `[]` may contain only specific problem codes to be excluded within files matching the glob pattern `path`.

 Any rules matching the same folder are merged, as depicted on the sample below.
-The sample disables all warnings in 'vendor' directory and disables additionaly one warning `PHP0406` in th entire project.
+The sample disables all warnings in 'vendor' directory and disables additionaly one warning `PHP0406` in the entire project.

 ```json
 'php.problems.exclude' : {